 What Is Ceramic Coating Made of?

 The the actual point here is that how much thickness you get on the paint?
 More layers may not actually make much sense if it’s not a substantial thickness and it may be a drawback of a coating to add more thickness to the payment rather than any advantage, often the layering is used as a marketing gimmick by many brands.

+Glass-based coatings can be broadly divided into two categories: quartz-silane based coatings and silica-based coatings.
 The quartz-silane-based glass coating provides very high gloss and strong durability.
 It protects the car body by creating a cured coating of silica on the car’s surface.
 However, it takes about three weeks for the coating to be fully cured, which is a drawback.

 The silica-based glass coating is fixed to a silicon polymer molecule.
 Its durability and water repellency is inferior compared to the quartz-silane-based.

 Best ceramic coatings endures the look of your car by giving a glossy look and enhance the intensity of the paint work.
 These protective coatings are extremely chemical & scratch resistant which help to prevent swirls and scratches.
 These glass coatings have excellent UV resistance, which stops the car paint from oxidation and hence the fading.
 A quartz coating can seal your car from external abuse and prevent any contaminants from bonding into the paint surface.

 These nano coatings can repels water and all water-based dirt and grime will bead on the surface and gets slide off hence your car gets dirty much slower and reduce frequency of the usual maintenance wash.
 Ceramic coating also adds more gloss and enhance the intensity of the paint.